pabloprf/MITIM-fusion/docs/installation.rst

    automatically available in the public repository is, obviously, limited.

    Please note that this option is only valid if **MITIM repository is available also in that machine** (not only from the one you are launching the code).
+   However, if you prefer to use options 2 or 3, the sourcing of a non-existing file will not cause any issues.

 .. dropdown:: 2.
 Source at shell initialization (recommended)